ITSADELUSION: How to teach children to avoid dangerous situations

 Here are my ideas about how to teach children to deal with potentially dangerous situations, such as how to deal with strangers, how to say no to riding in a car with a drunk driver, and so on.
 This method also applies to other behaviors, such as cheating.

-I am hoping that enterprising parents will post videos online showing them teaching their children using the steps below so that other parents can see exactly how this works.
+I am hoping that some enterprising parents will post videos online showing them teaching their children using the steps below so that other parents can see exactly how this works.

 1. Talk about the issues with your child.